 - CNSS Publication (CNSSP) 22 – clarifies the implementation of RMF in NSS

 - CNSS Instruction (CNSSI) 1253 – provides further specifications for system categorization and security controls applicable to NSS

 - CNSS Instruction (CNSSI) 1254 – prescribes the key Risk Management Framework (RMF) documentation, the associated data elements, and the RMF reciprocity process for NSS

-Implementation of RMF is now underway within the major “sectors” of the federal government:
+RMF is now the standard process within the major “sectors” of the federal government:

 - Federal “civil” agencies